 The credit risk disclosures have been prepared on the basis of the Fund's direct investment and not on a look-through basis for investments held indirectly through unlisted unit trusts.
 Consequently, the credit risk in the note may not be representative of the true credit profile of the Fund where the Fund has significant investments in unlisted unit trusts which also have exposure to the credit markets.

-Concentration of credit risk are minimised primarily by:

-- · ensuring that transactions are undertaken with a large number of counterparties (either directly or indirectly); and - ensuring that the majority of transactions are undertaken on recognised exchanges.
+Concentrations of credit risk are minimised primarily by ensuring that transactions are undertaken with a large number of counterparties (either directly or indirectly).